markfeit/enom-dyndns-updater/README.md

 # eNOM Dynamic DNS Updater

-This repository contains a script and crontab entry that can be used to maintain a dynamic DNS address in a zone serviced by [eNOM's DNS hosting service](https://www.enom.com/hosting/dns).
+This repository contains a script and crontab entry that can be used to maintain a dynamic DNS address in a zone served by [eNOM's DNS hosting service](https://www.enom.com/hosting/dns).

 The host running the script does not need to be connected directly to